bcfurtado/bcfurtado.github.io/_posts/2018-06-20-emacs-edit-root-files.md

 ![Editing root files with emacs.](/assets/images/2018-06-20-emacs-edit-root-files.gif)

-You can actually use `TRAMP` to open a new dired buffer as root and then all the following buffer will be opened as sudo.
+You can actually use `TRAMP` to open a new dired buffer as root using using `C-x D`  and then all the following buffers will be opened as sudo.

 References:
 - [https://www.gnu.org/software/tramp/](https://www.gnu.org/software/tramp/)